ahmetksasmaz/raymonds_algorithm/docs/raymond/algorithm.rst

 1. **Memory Complexity:** Raymond's algorithm ensures that each critical section entry takes O(log n) time when processors are arranged in a K-ary tree, and each processor only needs to store O(log n) bits to track its O(1) neighbors.
 2. **Message Complexity:** In the worst scenario, the algorithm needs twice the length of the longest path in the tree for each critical section entry, which is N-1 for nodes arranged in a line, totaling 2*(N-1) message invocations.
 Yet, if all nodes generate an equal number of request messages, it will require roughly 2*N/3 messages per critical section entry.

 ..
-[SuzukiKasamiAlgorithm] Gerard Tel, Introduction to Distributed Algorithms, CAMBRIDGE UNIVERSITY PRESS, 2001
+[SuzukiKasamiAlgorithm] Suzuki, I., & Kasami, T. (1985).
+A distributed mutual exclusion algorithm.
+ACM Transactions on Computer Systems (TOCS), 3(4), 344-349.
 ..
-[RaymondsAlgorithm] Wan Fokkink, Distributed Algorithms An Intuitive Approach, The MIT Press Cambridge, Massachusetts London, England, 2013
+[RaymondsAlgorithm] Raymond, K. (1989).
+A tree-based algorithm for distributed mutual exclusion.
+ACM Transactions on Computer Systems (TOCS), 7(1), 61-77.
 ..
-[RicartAgrawalaAlgorithm] Leslie Lamport, K. Mani Chandy: Distributed Snapshots: Determining Global States of a Distributed System.
-In: ACM Transactions on Computer Systems 3.
-Nr.
-1, Februar 1985.
+[RicartAgrawalaAlgorithm] Ricart, G., & Agrawala, A. K. (1981).
+An optimal algorithm for mutual exclusion in computer networks.
+Communications of the ACM, 24(1), 9-17.
 ..
-[MaekawasAlgorithm] Leslie Lamport, K. Mani Chandy: Distributed Snapshots: Determining Global States of a Distributed System.
-In: ACM Transactions on Computer Systems 3.
-Nr.
-1, Februar 1985.
+[MaekawasAlgorithm] Maekawa, M. (1985).
+A sqrt(N) algorithm for mutual exclusion in decentralized systems.
+ACM Transactions on Computer Systems (TOCS), 3(2), 145-159.